Updated: Jun 23

 Single Shot & Processing of M101

-Below you can see what our DSLR single shots of M101 looked like.
+Below you can see what a single shot of M101 looked like from a Bortle 2 site at 600 sec.
 You can easily see the galaxy itself, and even the dwarf NGC 5474 to the left!
 This is a very promising single frame and when stacked, becomes an amazing image before even starting to process it.

 The Pinwheel Galaxy is really easy to process, the only challenge is to bring out the arms as much as possible and try to show some details in the faint and unimpressive NGC 5474.
 On the right you can see what the stacked images look like after a quick stretch.

 Galactic Hunter Episode #1 - The Pinwheel Galaxy